WHAT TO DO

 Do not use a tanning bed for at least a month after getting your tattoo.
 Avoid exposure to direct sunlight for the first month as well.
 Always use a sunscreen with high SPF (and/oror zinc oxide as a dominant ingredient) on your tattoo when exposing it to the sun.

-Do not soak in any water for at least one month after getting tattooed.
+Do not soak in any water for at least two weeks after getting tattooed, preferably 3 weeks for bigger, denser pieces.
 This includes bathtubs, hot tubs, hot springs, pools, lakes, rivers, the ocean, etc...

 Avoid heavy sweating in the are of your tattoo for at least two weeks, if possible.
 This means to slow down your gym routine, and don't go to the sauna!